-Special Considerations For Italian Commercial Real Estate Leases
+Appendix I: Special Considerations For Italian Commercial Real Estate Leases

-72. For commercial real estate-related leases in Italy, we will derive the default assumptions as proposed in these criteria.
+65. For commercial real estate-related leases in Italy, we will derive the default assumptions as outlined in the criteria.
 However, in our analysis we would generally assume that recoveries are limited to unsecured claims under the lease agreement.
-Historically, commercial real estate-related leases have been included in mixed pools in Italian equipment lease securitizations where the portfolio generally reflects the composition of the originator's entire portfolio, including a mix of leases backed by vehicles, equipment, and commercial real estate lease payments.
-These Italian pools typically are highly diversified by obligor (over 1,000 with top obligors less than 2% of pool balance at closing) and commercial real estate property.
 If there is a significant concentration of receivables from obligors in the same city or commercial real estate location, we may further stress the largest obligor default concentration coverage and the supplemental largest obligor default test.

-Originator- And Servicer-Specific Factors
+Appendix II: Originator- And Servicer-Specific Factors

-- 73. Our review of the originator begins with an overview of the company's history, the markets it serves, and how its business focus has evolved over time.
+- 66. Our review of the originator begins with an overview of the company's history, the markets it serves, and how its business focus has evolved over time.
 Consistency in the company's business practices determines what degree of weight may be placed on historical pool performance to extrapolate future pool performance.
-We may adjust our base-case default assumption higher than the historical performance of the originator's managed pool if the originator has a changing business model or a short history operating in a given market or doesn't have performance history through business cycle. - 74.
+We may adjust our base-case default assumption higher than the historical performance of the originator's managed pool if the originator has a changing business model or a short history operating in a given market, or doesn't have performance history through business cycle. - 67.
 Given the individualized business practices of commercial finance lessors and lenders, we evaluate the internal operations and competitive position of each originator in their respective market.
 Markets typically dictate financing terms, equipment type, and obligor profile and often are affected by specific economic variables.
-We may adjust our base-case default assumption higher if we view an originator's market share or competitive position as weaker than that of peers because this could affect the willingness or ability of the originator to balance underwriting decisions with growth and market-share considerations. - 75.
+We may adjust our base-case default assumption higher if we view an originator's market share or competitive position as weaker than that of peers because this could affect the willingness or ability of the originator to balance underwriting decisions with growth and market-share considerations. - 68.
 We consider in our base-case loss assumption management's experience, the company's goals, and target market.
 This target market could range from high-credit-quality large enterprises to SMEs.
 By understanding management's goals, target markets, and products, we gain a better perspective of the historical loss performance and how that performance may change in the future.
 In addition, we look at the company's ownership and how it can influence management behaviors and strategies.